Icon of a document with a circular chart and three lines of text.

 Content Collection

-Executed the content collection process across all seven units, ensuring seamless collaboration and high-quality contributions.
+Executed the content collection process across all seven units, ensuring seamless collaboration and insightful contributions.
 Key actions included:

-• Organizing Google Drive content: structured folders for text, visual, and data-based submissions.
+• Organizing Google Drive content: structured folders for visual, text, and data-based submissions.

 Screenshot of a Google Drive folder titled "Year-in-Review Assets" showing a list of files.